syncfusion-content/blazor-docs/blazor/diagram/swimlane/swimlane.md

 # Swimlane in Blazor Diagram Component

-A [Swimlane](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.Swimlane.html) is a type of diagram nodes that is used to visualize the connection between a business process and its responsible department.
+A [Swimlane](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.Swimlane.html) is a type of diagram node that is used to visualize the connection between a business process and its responsible department.
 It emphasizes logical relationships among activities, making it easier to understand the dynamics of the process and the associated departmental responsibilities.

 ![Swimlane Content](./Swimlane-images/Swimlane_Default.PNG)